Refuse & Recycling

 Starting October 1st through the end of November, leaf pick-up in appropriate yard waste bags will be picked up without any stickers.

 Republic Services picks up weekly general household recycling items.
-Found out what and how to recycle properly by clicking here.
+For a quick guide to what can be recycled, please visit Republic Services Recycling Guide by clicking here.

-Electronics are not allowed in Illinois Landfills.
-Go to the County recycling page for an up-to-date list on electronics recycling programs.
+Electronics (including laptop computers, dvd players and mobile phones) are not allowed in Illinois Landfills.
+DuPage County offers sites to recycle electronics for all DuPage residents.
+Visit their County recycling page for an up-to-date list on electronics recycling programs.

-Hazardous Waste is handled region-wide by the City of Naperville.
-Click here for information on their program.
+Hazardous Waste (including aerosol cans, batteries and thermostats) is handled region-wide by the City of Naperville.
+Please click on the link for more information.

 No longer is there a set day for additional refuse.
 If you have additional refuse that does not fit into your refuse cart, it may be placed into 35-gallon or less bags and collected as part of the standard pickup without a refuse sticker.
 Items too big for a 35-gallon bag are considered Bulk items.
 Bulk items can be placed by the curb weekly.
 Residents are limited to one bulk item per week.
 Additional bulk items would need a refuse sticker.